 And it would be nice if we could have the labels fly in.

+So as you can see here.
 So we'll break out to our blue boxes.

 And so we have our table row.

 And as we showed earlier, we have our number background on the left which is the group and we have our label on the right.